 There is no annual fee.
 (See Rates and Fees; terms apply)

 The Navy Federal Business Solutions card comes in either a Visa or a Mastercard, giving you the choice you prefer.
 The card offers 1% cashback on purchases with no earnings cap.
 There are no foreign transaction fees, which is creat for international travelers.
 Finally, you can add additional cardholders.

 The Visa and Mastercard versions each have slightly different benefits.
 For example, the Visa card offers additional savings at for purchases participating merchants, offering discounts on travel services, IT Solutions, shipping services, and more.
 The Mastercard offers Mastercard ID Them Protection, rental car coverage, and other benefits.

-The Business Platinum Card from American Express is a premium card that comes with a hefty amount of benefits, but also comes with a hefty $695 annual fee.
+The is a premium card that comes with a hefty amount of benefits, but also comes with a hefty annual fee (See Rates and Fees; terms apply).
 So you need to run the numbers to see if this card works for your business.
 If it does, you can take advantage of some very nice perks.